Adare Manor: Design

-Hotel, Golf and Dining
+Hotel, golf course and restaurant

 The house is set on a 840 acre estate and now operates as a five-star hotel with a golf course and other accommodation on the rest of the resort.

 Adare Manor was voted "Ireland's Leading Hotel" at the World Travel Awards in 2010, 2011 and 2012 and "The World's Leading Boutique Golf Resort" in 2012.

 Adare Manor contains the Oak Room restaurant, which earned a Michelin star for 2020.
 It is named after the oak panelling commissioned by Augustus Pugin.

 Golf

 The Golf Course at Adare Manor (formerly Adare Golf Club) is an 18-hole championship golf course.
 Designed by Robert Trent Jones, it was added to the resort in 1995.
 Following the purchase of the resort by J. P. McManus in 2015, it underwent a redesign by Tom Fazio.

 Adare Manor was the venue for the Irish Open in 2007 and 2008.
 It also played host to the J. P. McManus Pro-Am in 2005, 2010 and 2022.

-In July 2019 Adare Manor was announced as the host of the 2026 Ryder Cup; with the event being postponed in 2020 due to the COVID-19 pandemic subsequent matches were pushed back a year with Adare Manor now hosting in 2027.
+In July 2019 Adare Manor was announced as the host of the 2026 Ryder Cup; with the event being postponed in 2020 due to the COVID-19 pandemic subsequent matches were pushed back a year, with Adare Manor now hosting in 2027.